CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/appliedenergistics2/inscriber.md

         inscribe()
         ```

     - `#!groovy ItemStack`.
 Sets the bottom item of the inscriber recipe.
 Requires either top or bottom to be non-empty.
+(Default `ItemStack.EMPTY`).

         ```groovy
         bottom(ItemStack)